Jack Sharkey: Boxing career

+The son of Lithuanian immigrants, Sharkey was born in Binghamton, New York in 1902.
 He took his ring name from his two idols, heavyweight contender Tom Sharkey and heavyweight champion Jack Dempsey, to gain acceptance in the Irish-dominated boxing world of Boston.
 He won an important fight in 1926 over black heavyweight contender Harry Wills, but his first big year was 1927, when he defeated former light heavyweight champ Mike McTigue in twelve rounds and Boston rival Jim Maloney in five.
 That put him in the ring on July 21, 1927, with his idol Dempsey, the winner to meet heavyweight champion Gene Tunney for the title.
 For six rounds Sharkey engaged in fierce infighting with Dempsey who had a slight lead on the scorecards.
 In the seventh round, Sharkey turned his head to complain to the referee about an alleged low punch and Dempsey landed a classic left hook that knocked Sharkey out.

-In 1928 Sharkey fought heavyweight contender Tom Heeney to a draw and defeated former light-heavyweight champion Jack Delaney.
-Early in 1929, he signed in a Tex Rickard promotion to fight Young Stribling in Miami, Sharkey and all involved suffered a scare when Rickard died unexpectedly.
+In 1928, Sharkey fought heavyweight contender Tom Heeney to a draw and defeated former light-heavyweight champion Jack Delaney.
+Early in 1929, he signed in a Tex Rickard promotion to fight Young Stribling in Miami.
+However, Sharkey and all involved suffered a scare when Rickard died unexpectedly.
 All preparations ceased as Rickard was laid to rest in New York.
 Unhappy with the uncertainty of it all, Jack complained to sportswriter Dan Parker, "That man isn't in his grave yet, and already they're trying to break my contract."
 In fact Bill Carey, president of Madison Square Garden saved the day by appointing Jack Dempsey himself to the task.
-Dempsey, a close personal friend of Rickard, had never handled a promotion before, but did so now with what might be called "large and largesse".
+Dempsey, a close personal friend of Rickard, had never handled a promotion before, but did so now with what might be called "large and largesse."
 Between leasing the Carl Fisher mansion on Miami Beach as well as the George Washington Hotel, the latter of which was equipped for the press with a 24-hour bar, the Sharkey-Stribling fight at the old Flamingo Park drew 40,000 fans, including 423 writers, and did $405,000 at the box office, an amount unsurpassed in the South until television receipts for Clay vs. Liston in 1964 managed a richer gate.